Pet Paw Print Impression Process

 upside-down the Play-doh should not move or fall out.
 This

-must be done so that the Play-doh won't dislodge during shipping.
+must be done so that the Play-doh will not dislodge during

 Very important: for great Pet-Paw results, make the